tabs-not-spaces/powers-hell-blog/_posts/2020-09-20-preparing-custom-image-templates-with-azure-image-builder-powershell.md

 permalink: /2020/09/20/preparing-custom-image-templates-with-azure-image-builder-powershell/
 views:
   - "3061"
-spay_email:
-  - ""
 categories:
+  - Azure
+  - PowerShell
+  - Automation
-  - Uncategorized
+  - WVD
 tags:
   - Azure Image Builder
+  - PowerShell
+  - Automation
+  - WVD
 ---
 [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-overview) (AIB) is Microsoft's solution to configure and customize virtual machine images.
 The concept of it is pretty great: Pick a reference image from the public market place, apply some customization built around [HashiCorp's Packer](https://www.packer.io/), hit build and what you are left with is a fully customized template image that can be hosted in Azure as a managed image or a VHD file.